iain-todd-86400/cs-demo-iv/README.md

 This scheme works ok for low security applictions.
 For higher security applications, though, it has a couple of flaws:

-1. anyone who gains access to the phone has access to the application
+1. anyone who gains access to the phone has access to the application since there is no biometric locking of the token
 1. anyone who gains access to the phone _could_ gain access to the token

 ## With Identity Vault - Branch `feature/identityVault`